rubocode/frontier.nvim/doc/design/tangent.md

 an ingrained modular architecture.
 _Ken_ was aided by _Rob Pike_ who was also a former _Bell Labs_
 colleague.

+> If money is your hope for independence, you will never have it.
+> The only real security that a man will have in this world is
+> a reserve of knowledge, experience, and ability.
+> **Henry Ford**

 This is the difference between a nuanced and elegant approach versus a brute force approach.